rene78/BitcoinMythBusters/README.md

 **Rebuttal**
 ```
 Bitcoin is a young, uncorrelated asset that has risen rapidly in value and will be in the price discovery phase for many years to come.
-In addition, Bitcoin's volatility decreases as it gathers greater maturity and adoption.
+The volatility should decrease as it stores more value due to greater adoption and maturity.
 ```
 <details>